Bunga Jelitha: Personal life and career

 Bunga Jelitha Ibrani, who stands 180 cm tall, is a model from Indonesia, now managed by Jakarta International Management (JIM Models).
 Her career began when she became a Finalist of Gadis Sampul 2005, but she has not made it out as a winner.
 In the same year, Bunga succeeded in winning Gading Model Search, and her career continued as she entered the Supermodel of Asia Pacific 2011 (now Supermodel International), and succeeded as the first winner at the time, in Bangkok, Thailand.

 In 2012, Bunga tries her luck at the Puteri Indonesia 2013 contest which auditioned for Jakarta province, but has not produced results.

 In 2015, Bunga pursued Guess Girl Model Search Indonesia 2015 audition, and was selected as a representative of Indonesia.
 Together with three other finalists, Bunga competed in Guess Girl Model Search SouthEast Asia 2015, and made it out as winner.

-On 18 July 2018, President of Indonesia Joko Widodo, appointed Bunga to be a East Nusa Tenggara dancer, wearing traditional East Nusa Tenggara dress, for the opening ceremony of 2018 Asian Games torch relay in Grobogan Regency, Central Java.
+On 18 July 2018, President of Indonesia Joko Widodo, appointed Bunga to be an East Nusa Tenggara dancer, wearing traditional East Nusa Tenggara dress, for the opening ceremony of 2018 Asian Games torch relay in Grobogan Regency, Central Java.

 On 21 March 2020, Bunga married Syamsir Alam, an Indonesian professional footballer who plays as a forward for Liga 2 club RANS Cilegon.
 On 6 January 2021, she gave birth to a daughter.